 As part of the process of preparing our financial statements, we are required to estimate our income taxes in each of the jurisdictions in which we operate.
 We record this amount as a provision or benefit for taxes in accordance with SFAS No. 109, Accounting for Income Taxes.
 This process involves estimating our actual current tax exposure, including assessing the risks associated with tax audits, and assessing temporary differences resulting from different treatment of items for tax and accounting purposes.
 These differences result in deferred tax assets and liabilities.
-As of June 30, 2007, we had net deferred tax assets of approximately \$51.9 million, which were primarily related to federal, state and foreign net operating loss carryforwards and federal and state research tax credit carryforwards.
+As of September 30, 2007, we had net deferred tax assets of approximately \$51.4 million, which were primarily related to federal, state and foreign net operating loss carryforwards and federal and state research tax credit carryforwards.
 We assess the likelihood that our deferred tax assets will be recovered from future taxable income and, to the extent that we believe recovery is not likely, we establish a valuation allowance.
-As of June 30, 2007, we maintained a valuation allowance against our deferred tax assets of approximately \$1.8 million primarily related to net operating loss carryforwards in certain international jurisdictions as there is not sufficient evidence to enable us to conclude that it is more likely than not that the deferred tax assets will be realized.
+As of September 30, 2007, we maintained a valuation allowance against our deferred tax assets of approximately \$2.4 million primarily related to net operating loss carryforwards in certain international jurisdictions as there is not sufficient evidence to enable us to conclude that it is more likely than not that the deferred tax assets will be realized.

 On April 1, 2007, we adopted the provisions of Financial Accounting Standards Board (FASB) Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109 ("FIN 48").
 As a result of the adoption of FIN 48, we recognized a charge of \$1.1 million to the April 1, 2007 accumulated deficit balance.
-As of the adoption date, we had unrecognized tax benefits of \$6.1 million all of which, if recognized, would favorably affect the effective tax rate.
+As of the adoption date, we had unrecognized tax benefits of \$6.1 million which included accrued interest expense of \$0.3 million related to the unrecognized tax benefits.
+In the six months ended September 30, 2007, we reduced our unrecognized tax benefits by \$0.1 million as a result of tax positions resolved and recognized \$0.1 million of additional interest related to income tax.
 Interest and penalties, if any, related to unrecognized tax benefits are recorded in income tax expense.
-As of the adoption date, we had accrued interest expense of \$0.3 million related to the unrecognized tax benefits.
-In the three months ended June 30, 2007, we recognized additional interest related to income tax of \$0.1 million.
+As of September 30, 2007, we had unrecognized tax benefits of \$6.1 million all of which, if recognized, would favorably affect the effective tax rate.

-The amount of unrecognized tax benefits (exclusive of interest) did not change as of June 30, 2007 and we do not anticipate any material changes in the next twelve months.
+We do not anticipate any material changes in the amount of unrecognized tax benefits (exclusive of interest) within the next twelve months.

-We conduct business globally and as a result, files income tax returns in the United States and in various state and foreign jurisdictions.
-In the normal course of business we are subject to examination by taxing authorities throughout the world, including such major jurisdictions as the United States, United Kingdom, Australia, Canada, Germany, Netherlands, India, Singapore and Spain.
+We conduct business globally and as a result, file income tax returns in the United States and in various state and foreign jurisdictions.
+In the normal course of business, we are subject to examination by taxing authorities throughout the world, including such major jurisdictions as the United States, United Kingdom, Australia, Canada, Germany, Netherlands, India, Singapore and Spain.